rajangdavis/osvc_node/README.md

 - [X] Annotation

 Validations:
-- [ ] AnalyticsReportResults - setting an ID or filters
+- [X] AnalyticsReportResults - setting an ID
 - [ ] QueryResults - setting at least one query
 - [ ] QueryResultsSet - setting at least one query
-- [ ] File Handling - file location error,
+- [ ] File Handling - file location error
 - [ ] Configuration
 	- [ ] Setting an interface
 	- [ ] Password is set but user is not